robertdevore/wordplay/README.md

 ## Customization ✏️

-Currently, the plugin comes with a set of 14 memes preloaded in the `public/assets/img/` folder.
+Currently, the plugin comes with a set of XXX memes included in the `public/assets/img/` folder.
 You can replace these images with your own to customize the memes displayed by the plugin.
 Just make sure they use one of the supported formats (`.jpg`, `.jpeg`, `.png`, `.gif`, `.webp`).

 ### Changing Images: